WMV lunac1

-Laboratory for material and tribological research
+Laboratory for material and (cryo)tribological research

-Tribo tester (special atmosphere, low temperature,
+1- Tribo tester (special atmosphere, low temperature,

 cryogenic or heated conditions)

-This highly advanced pin on ring tribo tester is the result of many special requests in the past.
-Nowadays sliding elements can be tested under very diverging conditions.
-Very often the huge amount of combined sensor data offers vital information about the prevailing tribological mechanism of the couple in translation.
+This highly advanced pin-on-ring tribo-tester is the result of an extended and rigorous development and testing regime.
+Nowadays sliding elements can be tested under very different conditions.
+The huge amount of combined sensor data offers vital information about the prevailing wear and friction mechanisms of the dynamic counter-parts.
+We can manipulate the following conditions:

 • Speed